tpascarella/sr50/docs/investing/entrepreneurship.md

 :::tip Advantages

-- Unlimited potential ROI.
+- Unlimited ROI potential.
-- Complete control over the assets you build.
+- Absolute control over the asset you build.
-- High status.
+- High status career.

 :::

 :::danger Disadvantages

 - Much higher chance of failure.
-- You likely won't see a return for a long time.
+- You probably won't see a return for a long time.
 - Much more difficult and time intensive.

 :::